prometheus/docs/content/docs/introduction/comparison.md

 ### Scope

-As an observability _pipeline_, Sensu focuses on processing and alerting of observability data as a stream of [Events](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/).
-It handles deduplication, correlation, and other filtering logic and then processes events by sending alerts, creating and resolving tickets in incident management systems, storing event & telemetry data in any number of data platforms, and managing automated remediation workflows.
-Sensu also provides a lightweight [monitoring agent](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/agent/) (event producer) for monitoring of ephemeral cloud compute and distributed systems.
+Sensu is an observability pipeline that focuses on processing and alerting of observability data as a stream of [Events](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/).
+It provides an extensible framework for event filtering, aggregation, enrichment, and processing – including sending alerts to other systems and storing events in third-party systems.
+Sensu's event processing capabilities are similar in scope to Prometheus alerting rules and Alertmanager.

 ### Data model